orsonteodoro/oiledmachine-overlay/README.md

 # oiledmachine-overlay

+I AM NO LONGER SUPPORTING THIS OVERLAY AT THIS TIME.
+Hard drive failure has made it impossible to work on it.
+The urho3d ebuild is partially done.
+I will not be completing it but it has been uploaded for someone to finish it.
+Other private ebuilds have been uploaded.
+I don't recommend you using them.
+The knet ebuild may be bugged.

 This portage overlay contains various ebuilds for the Gentoo Linux Distribution.
 It focuses on optimized ebuilds, some game development, software used in computer-science courses, C#, and other legacy software and hardware.

 In this overlay, I provide 32 bit ebuilds for libraries and programs of some programs while the Gentoo overlay contains native ebuilds.
 Reason why I choose to use the 32-bit versions over the 64-bit versions because of the 32 bit versions have a lower virtual memory and lower memory footprint overall.
 I try to offer the stable modified ebuilds to minimize memory leaks.